 Add a whitelist terminal with account-password authentication: Click Add Account and Password.
 In the panel that appears, configure the MAC Address, Device Vendor, Device Name, Device Type, Account, and Password parameters.
 You can also click Import Devices to upload multiple terminals.

 Delete a whitelist terminal with account-password authentication: If you no longer require a whitelist terminal with account-password authentication, find the terminal and click Delete in the Actions column.
-You can select multiple terminals and delete the terminals in batches.
+You can also select multiple terminals and delete the terminals in batches.

 ImportantIf you want to use a deleted terminal to log on to the SASE client again, you must re-register the terminal.